Idlib Governorate clashes (January–March 2017): March 2017

-On 2 March, according to pro-government sources, the Sham Legion split into three armed groups, while fighting erupted in town of Saraqib, after a brigade in Ahrar al-Sham defected to Tahrir al-Sham.
+On 2 March, according to pro-government sources, the Sham Legion split into three armed groups, while fighting erupted in town of Saraqib, after a brigade in Ahrar al-Sham defected to Hay'at Tahrir al-Sham.
 The former Ahrar al-Sham brigade had been responsible for manufacturing and maintaining Ahrar al-Sham's weapons, according to pro-government sources.
-On 3 March, according to pro-government sources, the clashes escalated, with clashes erupting between Ahrar al-Sham and Tahrir al-Sham in the city of Salqin.
+On 3 March, according to pro-government sources, the clashes escalated, with clashes erupting between Ahrar al-Sham and Hay'at Tahrir al-Sham in the city of Salqin.

-On 6 March, according to pro-government sources, Tahrir al-Sham attacked Ahrar al-Sham inside of Al-Mastoumeh and Kafr Yahmoul, to the south of Idlib, and captured several checkpoints inside of those villages, severing the main Idlib-Ariha road.
+On 6 March, according to pro-government sources, Hay'at Tahrir al-Sham attacked Ahrar al-Sham inside of Al-Mastoumeh and Kafr Yahmoul, to the south of Idlib, and captured several checkpoints inside of those villages, severing the main Idlib-Ariha road.

-On 7 March, according to pro-government sources, three Tahrir al-Sham fighters died when their vehicle hit an IED in the eastern Hama province; one of the fighters was reportedly as young as 14 years old.
-Later that day, according to pro-government sources, Tahrir al-Sham and Ahrar al-Sham signed a ceasefire deal to end the fighting between them, and to create a new council to resolve their issues diplomatically instead of fighting.
-However, two days later, according to pro-government sources, clashes broke out between Ahrar al-Sham and Tahrir al-Sham again in the Jabal Zawiya region, after Tahrir al-Sham attempted to arrest a senior Ahrar al-Sham leader in the area.
+On 7 March, according to pro-government sources, three Hay'at Tahrir al-Sham fighters died when their vehicle hit an IED in the eastern Hama province; one of the fighters was reportedly as young as 14 years old.
+Later that day, Hay'at Tahrir al-Sham and Ahrar al-Sham signed a ceasefire deal to end the fighting between them, and to create a new council to resolve their issues diplomatically instead of fighting.
+However, two days later, according to pro-government sources, clashes broke out between Ahrar al-Sham and Hay'at Tahrir al-Sham again in the Jabal Zawiya region, after Hay'at Tahrir al-Sham attempted to arrest a senior Ahrar al-Sham leader in the area.

 US aid for Syrian rebels

 During the infighting, CIA military aid was frozen, due to the Islamist attacks on FSA groups in the Idlib Governorate.
 Salaries, training, and ammunition were halted, due to fears of falling into Islamist hands.

-On 10 March 2017, United States labeled the Tahrir a terrorist organization, although in the past it supported and provided military assistance to some rebel groups which are now part of this alliance, most notably Harakat Nour al-Din al-Zenki.
+On 10 March 2017, United States labeled Hay'at Tahrir al-Sham a terrorist organization, although in the past it supported and provided military assistance to some rebel groups which are now part of this alliance, most notably Harakat Nour al-Din al-Zenki.